 Jacob vs. Esau?

-Lets go back to the time right after the flood.
+Lets go back to the time right after the flood; and see what unfolded.
 We

 know, from Other Flood Survivors, there probably were other groups of

 descendants, Abraham, would become a very famous person in the Bible -